Click here to download a copy of the articles of organization of the Southern Risk and Insurance Association.

 Publications on risk and insurance and related subjects may be issued in such form and at such times as may be determined by the Board of Directors of the Association.

-Annual dues shall be set by the Board of Directors.
-Meeting registration fees shall be fixed by the Annual Meeting Program Chairman, subject to a limit established by the Board of Directors.
-Annual dues shall be billed for the calendar year.
+Annual dues and meeting registration fees shall be set by the Board of Directors.
+Annual membership dues shall be billed for the period from September 1 to August 31.
 Dues may be fixed at different amounts for members of the different classes into which membership may be divided.

 The Board of Directors is prohibited from incurring any obligations for the Association greater than the sum of the uncommitted funds on hand and the estimated income of the Association for the remainder of the calendar year at the time such obligations are under consideration.

-The Board of Directors shall pass a resolution at each annual meeting expressly allowing the incoming Secretary/Treasurer to open a checking account and to serve without bond.
+The Board of Directors shall pass a resolution at each annual meeting expressly allowing the incoming Treasurer to open a checking account and to serve without bond.

 VIII.
 Duties of Officers